Skip to content

 const handleRequest = createRequestHandler(api, { cache });

-See Caching Strategies for the full picture of how caching works across all layers in TApi.
+See Caching Strategies for the full picture.